datacarpentry/shell-genomics/episodes/04-redirection.md

 >> ~~~
 >> {: .output}
 >>
+>> Now you can divide this number by four to get the number of sequences in your fastq file.
+>>
 > {: .solution}
-> Now you can divide this number by four to get the number of sequences in your fastq file {: .challenge}
+{: .challenge}